Kwentar/ospa/docs/source/index.rst

 ____________________

-4. The same as os.listdir_.
+The same as os.listdir_
 ***********************************

+The behaviour is exactly the same as :python:`os.listdir()`:

 .. code-block:: python